leztien/Projects-Portfolio/CHECKLITST.md

 <br>

-## Checklist

-This checklist can guide you through your Machine Learning projects.
-There are eight main steps:
+### There are eight main steps:

-1. Frame the problem and look at the big picture.
+I.   Frame the problem and look at the big picture.
-2. Get the data.
+II.
+Get the data.
-3. Explore the data to gain insights.
+III.
+Explore the data to gain insights.
-4. Prepare the data to better expose the underlying data patterns to Machine Learning algorithms.
+IV.
+Prepare the data to better expose the underlying data patterns to Machine Learning algorithms.
-5. Explore many different models and short-list the best ones.
+V.   Explore many different models and short-list the best ones.
+V b.
+Error Analysis
-6. Fine-tune your models and combine them into a great solution.
+VI.
+Fine-tune your models and combine them into a great solution.
-7. Present your solution.
+VII.
+Present your solution.
-8. Launch, monitor, and maintain your system.
+IIX.
+Launch, monitor, and maintain your system.

-Obviously, you should feel free to adapt this checklist to your needs.

-# Frame the problem and look at the big picture
+## I. Frame the problem and look at the big picture

 1. Define the objective in business terms.
 2. How will your solution be used?
 3. What are the current solutions/workarounds (if any)?